KaTeX/KaTeX/docs/supported.md

 $\colorbox{aqua}{A}$ `\colorbox{aqua}{A}`<br>
 $\fcolorbox{red}{aqua}{A}$ `\fcolorbox{red}{aqua}{A}`

 For color definition, KaTeX color functions will accept the standard HTML [predefined color names](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#Color_keywords).
 They will also accept an RGB argument in CSS hexa­decimal style.
+The "#" is optional before a six-digit specification.

 **Font**